 Later came about two aisles down when I spotted some ziti.
 I figured putting those two things together in a butternut squash baked ziti might just work out.

-Butternut Squash Baked Ziti – Roasting the squash
+Roasting the Butternut squash

 This recipe is actually pretty hands off.
-To start you need to bake the butternut squash.
+To start you need to roast butternut squash.
 If you’ve never done this before, the easiest way to slice a large gourd or squash is to sit it on a sturdy surface and stab it right in the middle with a large knife so the knife is standing straight up in the air, perpendicular to the squash.

 Then slowly push the knife down and it should easily slice half the squash open.
 Repeat on the other side and you’ll be all set with two even halves of squash.